The Spin of New Black Hole Candidate: MAXI J1803-298 Observed by NuSTAR and NICER: Acknowledgements

 \section{Acknowledgements}

-Y.F. thank the useful discussions with Prof. Kenji Hamaguchi on extracting \emph{NICER} spectrum.
-Y.F. thank Prof. James F. Steiner for the model \texttt{crabcor}.
-Y.F. also thank the useful discussions with Youli Tuo and Prof. Bei You.
-The software used is provided by the High Energy Astrophysics Science Archive Research Centre (HEASARC), which is a service of the Astrophysics Science Division at NASA/GSFC and the High Energy Astrophysics Division of the Smithsonian Astrophysical Observatory.
-This research has made use of the \emph{NuSTAR} Data Analysis Software (NuSTARDAS) jointly developed by the ASI Space Science Data Center (SSDC, Italy) and the California Institute of Technology (Caltech, USA). \emph{NICER} launched June 3, 2017, which is a 0.2-12 keV X-ray telescope running on the International Space Station (ISS).
+We thank the anonymous referee for the constructive comments.
+Y.F. thanks for the valuable discussions with Prof. Kenji Hamaguchi on extracting \emph{NICER} spectrum.
+Y.F. thanks Prof. James F. Steiner for the model \texttt{crabcor}.
+Y.F. also thanks for the useful discussions with Youli Tuo, Prof. Bei You, and Ruican Ma.
+The software used is provided by the High Energy Astrophysics Science Archive Research Centre (HEASARC), a service of the Astrophysics Science Division at NASA/GSFC and the High Energy Astrophysics Division of the Smithsonian Astrophysical Observatory.
+This research has made use of the \emph{NuSTAR} Data Analysis Software (NuSTARDAS) jointly developed by the ASI Space Science Data Center (SSDC, Italy) and the California Institute of Technology (Caltech, USA). \emph{NICER} launched on June 3, 2017, which is a 0.2-12 keV X-ray telescope running on the International Space Station (ISS).
 L. G. is supported by the National Program on Key Research and Development Project (Grant No. 2016YFA0400804), and by the National Natural Science Foundation of China (Grant No. U1838114), and by the Strategic Priority Research Program of the Chinese Academy of Sciences (Grant No. XDB23040100).